From the Cook

 Tips & Tricks (5)

-- Brown Your Butter Properly 🧈Cook butter over medium heat until the milk solids turn golden brown and smell nutty (3-5 minutes), then let it cool completely before mixing to prevent cooking the eggs and preserve that rich, complex flavor.
+- Master the Brown Butter 🧈Cook butter over medium heat until it turns golden amber with a nutty aroma (about 5-7 minutes), then let it cool slightly before mixing to prevent cooking the eggs.
+This deep flavor is the secret to bakery-quality brownies.

-- Cool and Chill Before Cutting ❄️Let brownies cool completely at room temperature, then refrigerate for at least 2 hours before cutting with a warm, wet knife for clean edges and optimal fudgy texture.
+- Cool and Cut Strategically ✂️Let brownies cool completely at room temperature, then refrigerate for at least 2 hours before cutting with a warm, wet knife—this prevents crumbling and reveals clean, professional-looking squares with dense, fudgy centers.

 Recipe Facts